Blog Home / Compliance / Defending Your Assets: The Importance of Cybersecurity Regulations for Finance Teams

 Common Cyber Threats

-Cyber threats come in many forms, targeting the valuable financial data within your organisation.
-Here are some of the most prevalent threats you should be aware of:
+Cyber threats come in many forms, all targeting the valuable financial data within your organization.
+Here are some of the most common threats you should be aware of:

-- Malware: Malicious software designed to disrupt, damage, or gain unauthorized access to computer systems.
-This includes viruses, worms, and trojans.
+• Malware: Malicious software (like viruses, worms, and trojans) designed to disrupt, damage, or gain unauthorized access to computer systems.

-- Ransomware: A type of malware that encrypts your data, rendering it inaccessible until a ransom is paid.
+• Ransomware: A type of malware that encrypts your data, making it inaccessible until a ransom is paid.

-- Insider Threats: Employees or other insiders who intentionally or unintentionally cause harm to the organisation’s cybersecurity.
+• Insider Threats: Employees or other insiders who intentionally or unintentionally cause harm to the organization’s cybersecurity.

 Understanding these threats is the first step in implementing effective cybersecurity measures.
 For more on this, refer to our article on cyber threats in finance industry.